itisnajim/SocketIOUnity/README.md

     ...
 });
 ```
-if you want to play with unity game objects (eg: rotating an object) or saving date using PlayerPrefs system use this instead:
+if you want to play with unity game objects (eg: rotating an object) or saving data using PlayerPrefs system use this instead:
 ```csharp
 socket.OnUnityThread("spin", (response) =>
 {